ChrisMuir/anagrams/README.md

 `anagrams` is a super simple R package providing a function for comparing character vectors and determining if strings are [anagrams](https://en.wikipedia.org/wiki/Anagram) of one another.
 The project was inspired by [this](http://www.programmingr.com/content/simple-anagram-finder-using-r/) blog post on finding anagrams in R. The package uses C++ and [Rcpp](https://CRAN.R-project.org/package=Rcpp) for speed.

+If you're interested in anagrams and R, be sure to check out [Romain Francois'](https://github.com/romainfrancois) package [anagram](https://github.com/romainfrancois/anagram) (and h/t to Romain for [pointing out](https://twitter.com/romain_francois/status/972754279164514304) some bottle-necks in my cpp code).

 Installation
 ------------